 - Sleep with your head elevated.
 Place an extra pillow under your head before you go to sleep to help your sinuses drain.

-Prevent the spread of germs that cause sinusitis:
+Prevent the spread of germs:

-Wash your hands often with soap and water.
+- Wash your hands often with soap and water.
 Wash your hands after you use the bathroom, change a child's diaper, or sneeze.
 Wash your hands before you prepare or eat food.

-Follow up with your healthcare provider as directed:
+Follow up with your doctor as directed:

+You may be referred to an ear, nose, and throat specialist.
 Write down your questions so you remember to ask them during your visits.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health